 Irish economy now 7th most competitive in world, IMD survey finds

-Ranking of 63 countries, compiled by the IMD business school in Lausanne, puts the Republic in 7th place overall, up from 12th last year
+The survey of 63 countries sees the Republic reverse a decline last year when it slipped out of the top 10 primarily due to Brexit

-IDA Ireland chief executive Martin Shanahan has welcomed Ireland’s improved competitiveness ranking as measured by the IMD business school in Switzerland.
-MAXWELLPHOTOGRAPHY.IE
+IDA Ireland chief executive Martin Shanahan: “These rankings are constantly changing, and Ireland has to be constantly improving its product if we are to continue to win investment”

-The Republic has been ranked among the world’s most competitive countries once again, reversing a sharp decline last year when it slipped out of the top ten due to challenges including Brexit.
+The Republic has been ranked among the world’s most competitive countries once again, reversing a sharp decline last year when it slipped out of the top 10 due to challenges including Brexit.

-The survey of 63 countries, compiled by the IMD business school in Lausanne, Switzerland, puts the Republic in 7th place overall, up from 12th in 2018.
+The survey of 63 countries, compiled by the IMD business school in Lausanne, Switzerland, puts the Republic in seventh place overall, up from 12th in 2018.

 The news comes as Singapore leapfrogged the US and Hong Kong to be named the world’s most competitive economy for the first time since 2010.